 First, while at the theater for another movie, I saw the preview for Taika Waititi‘s Hunt For the Wilderpeople, a previously unknown entity to me, and was surprised by its charm.
 Even more surprised to find out how well reviewed it is—currently at 99% on Rotten Tomatoes.

 And then I actually saw it and joined the ranks of fans (though the New Zealand accents are a bit tough).

 Here’s the trailer that had pulled me in:

-‘Hunt for the Wilderpeople’ is all about life-changing moments and the people who are the catalysts.
+And the same reviewer concludes that it’s “all about life-changing moments and the people who are catalysts.
 It’s about learning from those around you, regardless of age or circumstance.
 It’s about learning to trust in yourself and the meaningful people around you.
-It’s about family and realizing the only ‘normal’ family is one filled with love and understanding and discipline and strength of character, and sometimes tragedy.
-As the happy-go-lucky Bella tells the newly arrived Ricky early on, ‘I’m so happy we found you; sorry it took so long.’
-Home is where the heart is.
+It’s about family and realizing the only ‘normal’ family is one filled with love and understanding and discipline and strength of character, and sometimes tragedy.”

 Kenneth Turan, Los Angeles Times: “Every once in a while, a small, unheralded film comes along, so smart and funny, such a pleasure to experience, you can’t believe your luck.
 ‘Hunt for the Wilderpeople’ is such a film.”

 Tirdad Derakhshani, Philly.com: “…magically taps into the logic, thought processes, and emotions of a child.
 It’s a rich, strange, and wondrous world.”

 Tom Long, Detroit News: “‘Hunt for the Wilderpeople’ is a hoot with heart.”